2019-2020 Take Me Outside for Learning School Year Challenge

 Recommended resources for taking your learning outside and connecting to curriculum.

-This report was just published by Stanford University on the impacts of environmental education for K-12 students.
+A report by Stanford University on the impacts of environmental education for K-12 students.
 This includes a higher aptitude for 21st century skills such as critical thinking, oral communication, analytical skills, problem solving, and higher-order thinking.

-Daily doses of connecting our students to the outdoors & nature are important for their academic, social, emotional and physical success.
-Click here for research on the benefits of connecting students to nature & the outdoors.
+Research showing that daily doses of connecting our students to the outdoors & nature are important for their academic, social, emotional and physical success.

 Looking for some fun and easy ways to assess for learning while outdoors?
-Click here for 20 Fun and Easy Strategies for Assessing
+Here are 20 Fun and Easy Strategies for Assessing

 The Bottom Line: NAAEE Environmental Education Research Bulletin